Denifia/denifia.github.io/_posts/2018-07-20-recover-commits-from-git.md

 layout: post
 title: Recover commits from git
 ---

-Today I made a mistake.
+Today I made a mistake.<!--more-->

 I was preparing a PR and told git to:

 * soft reset my last commit (A)
 * stash commit A
 * hard reset commits (B, C, D)